citp/privacy-policy-historical/b/bu/buz/buzz7.com.md

 ## Controlling Your Privacy

 Note that you can change your browser settings to disable cookies if you have privacy concerns.
 Disabling cookies for all sites is not recommended as it may interfere with your use of some sites.
 The best option is to disable or enable cookies on a per-site basis.
 Consult your browser documentation for instructions on how to block cookies and other tracking mechanisms.
-This list of [web browser privacy management](http://www.synclastic.com/privacy/browser-configuration/) links may also be useful.
+This list of [web browser privacy management](http://buzz7.com/goto/http://www.synclastic.com/privacy/browser-configuration/) links may also be useful.

 ## Special Note About Google Advertising

 Any advertisements served by Google, Inc., and affiliated companies may be controlled using cookies.
 These cookies allow Google to display ads based on your visits to this site and other sites that use Google advertising services.
-Learn how to [opt out of Google's cookie usage](http://www.google.com/privacy_ads.html).
+Learn how to [opt out of Google's cookie usage](http://buzz7.com/goto/http://www.google.com/privacy_ads.html).
 As mentioned above, any tracking done by Google through cookies and other mechanisms is subject to Google's own privacy policies.

 ## Contact Information

 Concerns or questions about this privacy policy can be directed to admin@buzz7.com for further clarification.

-#### About the Author

-## Write a Comment

-Gravatars are small images that can show your personality.
-You can get your [**gravatar**](http://gravatar.com/) for free today!